 The treatment utilizes a unique set of acoustic pressure waves that are delivered through the body and focused on the site of pain/injury with a special applicator.
 These pressure waves stimulate the metabolism, enhance blood circulation and accelerate the healing process.

 How is EPAT performed?

-During the EPAT procedure, Dr. Murray or Dr. Chang will apply gel to the targeted area and then move the device applicator in circular motions over the area.
+During the EPAT procedure, Our doctors will apply gel to the targeted area and then move the device applicator in circular motions over the area.
 The applicator delivers pressure waves into the painful area, which gradually regenerate the damaged tissue.

 How long does this treatment take?